TMJ Treatment Tampa

 No More Jaw Pain, Teeth Grinding, & Headaches

 If you have chronic pain from a temporomandibular disorder, or TMD, our dentists can provide special treatment to relieve your pain and symptoms.
 You can relax, knowing Dr. Justin Elikofer, Dr. Rodney Holcombe, and Dr. Sara Sheffield will take care of you and improve your health!
-Call to learn more about TMJ treatments in Tampa, Florida, at 813-972-9077 and schedule an appointment at Advanced Dental Associates.
+Call to learn more about TMJ treatment in Tampa and schedule an appointment at Advanced Dental Associates of Tampa Palms.

 Why Choose Advanced Dental Associates of Tampa Palms for TMJ Treatment?